How does this medication work? What will it do for me?

 The recommended dose of triazolam ranges from 0.125 mg to 0.25 mg taken before bedtime.
 The starting dose is usually 0.125 mg taken immediately before bedtime.
 The lowest effective dose of the medication should be used.
 Your doctor may increase the dose if necessary.

 This medication should not normally be used for more than 7 to 10 consecutive days as triazolam is habit-forming.
 If used for more than a few weeks, this medication may lose some of its effectiveness (meaning the dose needs to be increased to have the same effect) and may also cause some dependence.
+Do not stop using the medication without speaking with your doctor.
+To avoid withdrawal effects, a gradual reduction in dose is usually recommended when stopping this medication.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.